mihail911/mihail911.github.io/src/pages/articles/2018-08-10---Deep-Contextualized-Word-Representations-ELMO/index.md

 | NER      | 91.93 |  92.22 |
 | SST-5 (sentiment analysis)      | 53.7 |  54.7 |

-Some further analyses of ELMo demonstrate some other interesting results.
+Some further analyses of ELMo demonstrated other interesting results.
 For example, ELMo is shown to increase the sample efficiency of certain models considerably.
-In the case of semantic role labelling, adding ELMo to a baseline model makes it so that **98% fewer** parameter updates are required to achieve comparable development performance to the baseline model alone.
+In the case of semantic role labelling, adding ELMo to a baseline model made it so that **98% fewer** parameter updates were required to achieve comparable development performance to the baseline model alone.
 Impressive!

 ## Final Thoughts